Arty Party Annual Report 2012-2013

 Arty Party was incorporated as a company limited by guarantee on 18th February 2010 (company number 7162495).
 Its status as a registered charity (charity number 1142517) was confirmed on 21st June 2011.

 Arty Party has a Board of Trustees with responsibility for directing the affairs of the charity.
 Arty Party Trustees are involved in agreeing policy, making decisions and monitoring work, as well as doing some of that work.
 As the organisation grows and finds further funding, the board will delegate responsibility for most tasks to staff.

 Arty Party is advised by people who can offer the benefit of their expertise, without becoming Trustees.

 Arty Party is a membership organisation for people over the age of 18, who support the organisation’s charitable objectives.
 Anyone wishing to become a member is asked to complete an application form.

-The Members Committee meets monthly and representatives from the group attend quarterly Board of Trustee meetings to represent the views of whole membership.
+The Members Committee meets quarterly and representatives from the group attend quarterly Board of Trustee meetings to represent the views of whole membership.
 At the Annual General Meeting, members elect a Members’ Committee of 12 Members.
 The purpose of the Members Committee is to:

 - represent members at Trustee meetings